sgunyon/checker/README.md

 ### features

 - stores and updates cluster state (nodes and live nodes)
-- checks consistency levels of read and write operations
+- checks consistency of read and write operations
 - validates logging of write operations
 - validates data consistency of read operations